JoseMarioDev/Stephane_Maarek_Ultimate_AWS_SAA/Section_15_Serverless_Overview_from_SA_Perspective.md

 - initially serverless = Functions as a Service
 - Serverless was pioneered by AWS Lambda but now also includes anything that's managed: databases, messaging, storage, etc
 - serverless does not mean there are no servers
-  - it means you just dont manage/provision/see them
+  - it means you just don't manage/provision/see them
 - Serverless in AWS
   - AWS Lambda
   - DynamoDB